itsskristyy/flashcard/README.md

 ## Lab 1: Flash Card

 ### App Description
-This is a flashcard app that allows you to toggle back and forth between the question/answer.
+This is a flashcard app, when you click on it you'll be able to see the answer to the question.

 ### App Walk-though
 `TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
 Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif)